How to Uninstall macOS Tahoe 26 Beta [Step-By-Step]

 Here's how:

-1. Connect the drive with Time Machine backup into your Mac.
+1. Connect the drive with Time Machine backup to your Mac.

 2. From the macOS Recovery window, select "Restore From Time Machine Backup".